FlatFilers/csvjson-app/README.md

 1. Various tools that as a programmer I use now an then.
 Like converting CSV to JSON, or formatting JSON and making it pretty.
 More tools to come as I build as I go.
 2. A PHP CodeIgniter Boilerplate I use for my own apps.
 Includes JS/CSS bundling and minification.
+3. A clean and simple example of building an application with CodeIgniter.

 Installation
 ------------

 Clone and drop inside a folder under a virtual host using your favorite WAMP or LAMP stack.
 CodeIgniter's index.php will start everything.

-If you use Apache, comes with a .htaccess all ready to go.
+If you use Apache, CSVJSON comes with a .htaccess all ready to go.
 Blocks remote access of sensible files like this README, .git, etc...

 ENVIRONMENT